 Price: Regular $27.50-$37.50; Senior (65+): $22.50-$32.50; Youth (5-12): $21.50-$28.50

-The most popular landmark in Seattle is the Space Needle, located at the Seattle Center.
+The most popular landmark and one of the best things to do in Seattle is the Space Needle, located at the Seattle Center.
 This 605′ tall structure has two levels of experiences.

 The main observation deck has floor-to-ceiling glass viewing experiences offering a 360-degree view of Seattle.
 I love that it’s an